Minebea-Intec/zbssvn/README.md

 [2] Linux : see https://wiki.ubuntuusers.de/Archiv/Subversion/
 Windows : see https://tortoisesvn.net/     (remember to check 'command line' during installation)

 [3] You could also use `git clone` or download the master.zip and extract it.
-But because this package is focused on subversion, we use the svn command.
+But because this package is focused on subversion, we suggest the svn command.